The Impact of Voice Search on SEO

 Voice search allows the user to specifically receive their answer from their search intent with just one voice command, and this is faster than typing and navigating through a search results page.

-However, users are not realizing that they have altered their search behavior with voice vs text type searches and are still achieving the similar results.
+However, users are not realizing that they have altered their search behavior with voice vs text type searches and are still achieving similar results.
 I state similar because the voice search technology is choosing the result for them, unlike text-based searches for the user to decide what they believe is most relevant to their search.
 This makes the Google Hummingbird update that brought the semantic context into the Google Search Algorithm even more important.
 This update correlated more with the searcher’s query with incorporating natural language and the intended meaning for better, more relevant results to the user.
 Likewise, it allowed Google to better understand the searcher’s intent.

 Who is Using Voice Search?

 The most interesting factor one has to understand is that voice search, maybe the third most popular search method at around 60% of usage, versus the first and second search method of opening up a mobile browser (80%), or typing the question into a search engine app (70%), according to a 2017 study done by Search Engine Watch.
 However, Google conducted a Mobile Voice Study in 2014 (no recent demographic studies have been completed on voice search) and discovered at that time 55% of teens and 41% of adults use voice search more than once a day.
 However, the most interesting discovery was that voice search was primarily being used when one is alone or with friends.
 Otherwise, both demographics found it not acceptable to use voice search in public and attributed it to being similar to somebody speaking loudly while on the phone in public.